deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Congratulations, Austin,” Ramsey nodded.

 *Christ* he’d been a useful man to know, and a good friend to kick his ass when needed.
-They may not have had their adoptive father’s absurdly Heroic genetics, but they certainly admired him in spirit; both were physically powerful young men well acquainted with long, hard work and hard personal discipline.
+They may not have had their adoptive father’s absurdly Heroic genetics, but they certainly admired him in spirit; both were physically powerful young men well acquainted with long, hard work and hard personal discipline, and it *showed* through Ramsey’s many-XL, too-tight t-shirt.
 Like their father, they were keen to lift everyone up around them too.
-A man couldn't *help* but be inspired to do better, if they measured themselves against those two!
-While Julian was living proof of just how much potential existed in the human race, his adopted sons were in turn proof that true, *genuine* human excellence didn't necessarily *need* Heroic genes or crazy birthrights or weird alien conspiricies.
+A man couldn’t *help* but be inspired to do better if they measured themselves against those two!
+While Julian was living proof of just how much potential existed in the human race, his adopted sons were in turn proof that true, *genuine* human excellence didn’t necessarily *need* Heroic genes or crazy birthrights or weird alien conspiricies.

 What it needed was spirit, grit, and a little help from opportunity.
-And while they weren't exactly *unlucky* young men, in fact they were amply blessed in their own ways...but with them, it was *normal* blessings.
+And while they weren’t exactly *unlucky* young men, in fact they were amply blessed in their own ways…with them, they were reassuringly *normal* blessings.
 The two had built themselves into super-heavyweights of business and community, and literally beyond that in work and sport.
 There was so muh *potential* in everyone, if they could only find the will!

 Austin was blessed in his friends, really.
 Too bad they rarely got to hang out lately.
 At the moment, Tristan was running errands for bin fans and broken belts and other maladies, here and there.
 Ramsey was somehow free at the moment, and here to drive a grain cart until Jose was done with the milking for the evening.
-They needed every man they could get (who wasn’t a stark idiot) to get the corn in now, before Cimbrean's ever-present precipitation rot it all in the field.
+They needed every man they could get (who wasn’t a stark idiot) to get the corn in now, before Cimbrean’s ever-present precipitation rot it all in the field.

 Fortunately, manpower wasn’t an issue.
 There were a lot of guys on stasis work contracts—come out of the bag, do some seasonal work, go back in the bag.
 Hell of a thing, Austin thought.
 He wasn’t sure he’d want to live like that.
 But those guys were helping with resource pressure by not eating while in stasis; solar and nuclear power was basically free, but carbs and good protein were precious manna.
 And they were racking up a lot of money too, so by the time they came out of storage permanently in a few years, they’d be well set up.

 “Well…let’s get ‘er done.”

+Ramsey cracked that bull-thick neck of his and grinned a big, corn-fed grin.
+“Fuck yeah!"

+He was young at heart, as always.

 The breaking dawn was almost over.
 In another half-hour or so, the morning dew would be driven off the crop.
 Not much time left.
 So they got to inspecting equipment.
 Topped off fluids and fuels, be they electric or biodiesel…